miladrahimi/phpcontainer/README.md

 ### Constructor Auto-injection

-Implementation classes can have constructor parameters which have default values or resolvable by the container.
+Implementation classes can have constructor parameters that have default values or resolvable by the container.

 ```php
 use MiladRahimi\PhpContainer\Container;